amantinband/clean-architecture/README.md

 # ️Important notice ⚠️

+This template is still under construction 👷.

-If you like this template, check out my comprehensive [course](https://dometrain.com/bundle/from-zero-to-hero-clean-architecture) on Dometrain where I cover everything you need to know when building production applications structured following clean architecture.
+If you're interested in learning more about clean architecture and how to build production applications structured following clean architecture using .NET, check out my comprehensive [course](https://dometrain.com/bundle/from-zero-to-hero-clean-architecture) on Dometrain where I cover everything you need to know when building production applications structured following clean architecture.

 # Give it a star ⭐